kxming/skstory/content/post/2024-01-24/index.md

 There might be another reason that is more convincing, pigs are not aggressive.
 I believe that a condition that must be met to keep a pet is that the pet can not be attacking.
 You can’t keep a Northeast tiger at home.

-So remember, if you want to achieve concise expression, you must at least ensure that the logic is smooth.
-Many people speak illogically, for example, the other day, I saw a franchise meeting.
+**So remember, if you want to achieve concise expression, you must at least ensure that the logic is smooth.
+Many people speak illogically**, for example, the other day, I saw a franchise meeting.
 It was very grand and glorious, but the words spoken by the people on the stage were illogical.

 He hoped that the people at the scene would take the distribution of this product and join his company, but he kept saying how difficult it was to manage this brand, under the pressure of everyone, and having gone through hardships.
 Then finally he said to everyone: I hope you can join me.